 Since our inception, we have incurred recurring losses and negative cash flows from operations.
-During the year ended December 31, 2023, we incurred a net loss of \$36.8 million and at December 31, 2023, the accumulated deficit was \$129.7 million.
-We expect to incur additional losses in the future as we scale our business and increase our operating expenditures, such as increasing our research and development spend and headcount.
-Additionally, we expect to increase our capital expenditures as we complete the design and build-out of a GWh-scale manufacturing facility in Brighton, Colorado.
+During the year ended December 31, 2024, we incurred a net loss of \$44.7 million and at December 31, 2024, our accumulated deficit was \$174.3 million.
+We expect to incur additional losses in the future as we scale our business and increase our operating expenditures, such as increasing our headcount.
 We may need to raise additional funds in order to meet our future operating and capital expenditure requirements, and we may be unable to raise additional funds or enter into such other agreements when needed on favorable terms or at all.
 If sufficient funding is not raised, we may need to reduce our spending activities, which may negatively affect our ability to achieve our operating goals.
-To the extent that we raise additional funds by issuing equity securities, our stockholders may experience additional dilution
+To the extent that we raise additional funds by issuing equity securities, our stockholders may experience additional dilution.